geekydevu/academic-webpage/content/about.md

 My ongoing research focuses on neural question generation from open educational resources (e.g. Wikipedia) for statistics and Machine Learning domain.

-Apart from research, I also like learning vocal Indian classical music and meditation.
+Apart from research, I also like learning vocal Indian classical music.

 ## Publications